You're not attractive enough.

 I still have trouble re-framing some thoughts, though.

-I feel mentally unwell.
+I feel mentally unwell.and

 I don't have enough money.